Debit and Cash Only

 For solid cannabis products like flower and edibles, you’ll next be able to review the water activity and moisture content test results.
 That’s followed by the individual results for contaminant testing.

-More than just THC: Cannabis testing requirements in New York
+Beyond THC: Understanding cannabis testing standards in New York

-Cannabis testing is more than just determining how much THC or CBD is in your product.
-It’s a vital tool for consumer health that checks to ensure products are safe to consume.
+Cannabis testing is more than just determining how much THC or CBD is in licensed cannabis dispensary products.
+It’s a vital tool for consumer health that checks to ensure cannabis product purity.
 Requirements vary from state to state; in New York, testing laboratories look for the following:

 Terpene profile: Testing laboratories look for 20 terpenes, including major players like myrcene, caryophyllene, limonene, pinene, and linalool.
 Terpenes influence a cannabis product’s flavor, smell, and effects, so it’s important to know the precise terpene profile of the product you choose.
 [You can learn more about terpenes when you visit our dispensary in Union Square by checking out The Travel Agency flower lounge.]